Our blogs

 Home Practice

-Read out loud to somebody every night for 20 minutes.
-Talk about what you have read.
+Read out loud every night for 20 minutes.
+Talk about what you have read - this is very important!

-You will be tested on your spellings and 4x tables on Tuesday 14th December.
-Try to practise every day.
+You will be tested on your spellings and divison facts on Tuesday 29th March.

 Welcome to this week’s Year 5 class blog